 5. Supported technologies

 If you are worried about your WordPress site, then you can rest assured that both of these options will handle it, even though Linux hosting might be a better choice for you.
-On the other hand, if you are looking to figure out which will fit your development team better, then read on.
+On the other hand, if you are looking to figure out which will fit your development team better, then read on and learn more about hosting on this site.

 Both Linux and Windows offer a wide range of languages and tools that they support.
 Linux is famously compatible with MySQL and PHP – meaning that it will handle scripts such as WordPress, Zen Cart, and phpBB.
 On another note, Windows is a bit Windows-specific, so you can rest assured that it will be able to handle ASP, .NET, MSSQL, and Microsoft Access.